Brandon689/WpfViteReactHost/README.md

 - WebView2 uses Edge, which is chromium based, so its similar to Electron.
 - Not cross platform, Edge dependency.
 Could use CEFSharp instead.

+# How to dev
+- Run the vite app with pnpm run dev as you would normally and view it in browser
+- Run the ASP server if you're using it, you can delete it if not using
+- In production, follows steps 2 and 3 of getting started below and run the WPF app.
+- Its more convenient to use the normal browser in development.

 ![Screenshot of the application](screenshot.png)

 ## Features